 - Grated Parmesan cheese

-- Preheat the oven to 200º C.
+- Heat the oven to 200º C.

 - Drizzle the vegetables with extra virgin olive oil, season with salt and pepper to taste, and sprinkle a little thyme on top.
-Place the Shallow Casserole in the oven and let the dish cook for about 25-30 minutes (until the vegetables are tender).
+Put the Shallow Casserole in the oven and let the dish cook for about 25-30 minutes (until the vegetables are tender).